-September is Virginia Spirits Month, and while you can celebrate with a beverage made by a bartender at a Virginia restaurant or a tour and tasting at a local distillery, learning the history behind the craft tells you what truly went into making that cocktail.
+Virginia’s spirits have quickly become recognized in international contests, beating out world-famous distilleries for top awards.
+You can sample these spirits with a beverage made by a bartender at a Virginia restaurant or a tour and tasting at a local distillery, but learning the history behind the craft tells you what truly went into making that cocktail.
 So raise your glass, make a toast, and get a taste of Virginia’s distilling history.

 Spirits in the New World

 Virginia gives much credit to George Washington in his efforts towards making distilling a commercial success, but the first colonist to try his hand at distilling in the New World is a man less remembered in the average history book.
 An early English settler by the name of George Thorpe traveled to Jamestown to keep a close eye on his sizeable investments in the New World and quickly struck up a trading partnership with the Powhatan in the area.
 He discovered that by substituting the corn grown by the indigenous peoples for the European barley traditionally used in distilling whiskey, he could create the mash needed to make the drink.
 By 1620, Thorpe finished his first batch of corn whiskey, but the victory was short-lived.
 In 1622, he was killed during a clash with the indigenous locals.
 It would be over a hundred years before corn whiskey would take its place as the most famous Virginia spirit.

 The Rise of Distilling in an English Colony